JamesCouncilTN/GitTheJob/README.md

 In order to run jokeme.py, you will need:
  1. /usr/bin/python3
  2. /usr/bin/python3 -m pip install requests
- 3. /usr/bin/python3 -m pip install ratelimiter
+ 3. /usr/bin/python3 -m pip install ratelimit
+ 4. /usr/bin/python3 -m pip install backoff

 Both relative and full paths are acceptable when running either script as they determine where the input file is based on how you call the script.